Australia–New Zealand relations: Immigration and naturalisation policies

 New Zealand Ministry of Education figures show the number of Australians at New Zealand tertiary institutions almost doubled from 1,978 students in 1999 to 3,916 in 2003.
 In 2004 more than 2700 Australians received student loans and 1220 a student allowance.
 Unlike other overseas students, Australians pay the same fees for higher education as New Zealanders, and are eligible for student loans and allowances once they have lived in New Zealand for two years.
 New Zealand students are not treated on the same basis as Australian students in Australia.

 Persons born in New Zealand continue to be the second largest source of immigration to Australia, representing 11% of total permanent additions in 2005–06 and accounting for 2.3% of Australia's population in June 2006.
 At 30 June 2010, an estimated 566,815 New Zealand citizens were present in Australia.

+On 22 April 2023, Australian Prime Minister Anthony Albanese, Home Affairs Minister Clare O'Neil, and Immigration Minister Andrew Giles announced the creation of a new direct pathway to Australian citizenship, commencing 1 July 2023.
+Under the policy, Special Category Visa holders will be able to apply for Australian citizenship without having to apply for permanent residency if they meet a four-year residence and other residency requirements.
+In addition, children born in Australia to a New Zealander from 1 July 2023 will automatically be eligible for Australian citizenship.
+The announcement was welcomed by New Zealand Prime Minister Chris Hipkins and Oz Kiwi chairperson Joanne Cox for improving New Zealanders' access to Australian citizenship, health and social security services.

+By 15 August 2023, over 15,000 New Zealand citizens residing in Australia had applied for Australian citizenship under the new criteria, with 500 passing the Australian citizenship test at the time of publication.
+According to The Guardian, New Zealanders accounted for half of Australian citizenship applications since 1 July 2023.
+35% of applicants came from Queensland, 30% from Victoria, and 20% from New South Wales.